As Amended at the Annual Convention in Visalia, California on August 29, 2020

 ARTICLE IV – MEMBERSHIP

 Section 4.02.
-Membership Forms.
-The Board of Directors shall specify the information to be included on the membership form, but changes to the form shall not apply retroactively to disqualify existing members.
-At a minimum, the membership form shall include the member’s name, registered voting address, mailing address if different from registered voting address, telephone number(s), e-mail address, declaration of Republican registration, and the name of the Republican Assembly the member wishes to join.
-Each Republican Assembly must submit its membership data in an electronic format determined by the Membership Secretary, which format may be approved or modified by the Board.
+Membership Applications.
+The Board of Directors shall specify the information to be included on the membership application, but changes to the application shall not apply retroactively to disqualify existing members.
+At a minimum, the membership application shall include the member’s name, registered voting address, mailing address if different from registered voting address, telephone number(s), unique e-mail address, declaration of Republican registration, and the name of the Republican Assembly the member wishes to join.

 Section 4.05.
 Membership Requirements.
 In order to be eligible to join CRA, a person must be an American citizen of good moral character who is registered to vote in California as a Republican.